198. Is Music Alive?

 Immanuel Kant (1724-1804) Introduction We sometimes refer to experiences, things, and even people as sublime.
 In doing so we try to convey something exalted, overwhelming, astonishing, and even infinite about them.
 We may also try and express feelings of delight… Read more ›

 In life we often have to fit in.
 We need to conform to certain roles in order to make friends, get a job, and be successful.
 This is not necessarily a bad thing.
-Indeed, a sense of belonging is integral to our… Read more ›
+Indeed, a sense of belonging is integral to our happiness.
+But… Read more ›

 In his writings the American philosopher John Dewey (1859-1952) presents some very interesting thoughts on the imagination that connect it to creativity, art, consciousness, perception, mind, and the projections of wholes that offer context for everything from navigating our local… Read more ›